w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 approve" option.

 The second option is to select your conviction for this vote.
 The longer you are willing to lock your tokens, the stronger your vote will be weighted.
+The timeline for the conviction starts after the voting period ends; tokens used for voting will always be locked until the end of the voting period, no matter what conviction you vote with.
 Unwillingness to lock your tokens means that your vote only counts for 10% of the tokens that you hold, while the maximum lock up of 896 days means you can make your vote count for 600% of the tokens that you hold.